speechio/libsio/README.md

+# libsio
-# libsio: A runtime framework for Speech Input/Output (stt & tts)
+A runtime framework for Speech Input/Output (stt & tts)

 ## Zen
 * Keep it simple.
 All softwares are fated to fight against complexity.